 Our Sustainability Policy

-Rupert Harris Conservation is a small, specialist firm employing 9 people.
+Rupert Harris Conservation is a small, specialist firm employing up to 7 people.
 Established in 1982, we have built a reputation as the leading Conservators of metalwork and sculpture in the United Kingdom.
 Our work covers the full spectrum of objects from jewellery to monumental sculpture.
 We have a highly skilled and dedicated team of Conservators with extensive experience in the conservation of works of art in metal and other media.
 From our studios in east London we work on projects anywhere in the country and internationally.
 We work within a broadly defined international code of conservation ethics.
 We adhere to the principal that conservation is the safeguarding of cultural property for the future, by the prevention of deterioration with the most minimal intervention possible to the object.

 We are committed to uphold, and to regularly review and update this Sustainability Policy.